 - December: Saving it for meeting minimum spend.
 If not, will have to see where I am low on points!

 I am actually pretty impressed myself that I just planned for the entire year.
-Of course, some of this might get shifted based on an awesome credit card signup offers (which I can only hope for!)
+Of course, some of this might get shifted based on an awesome credit card welcome offers (which I can only hope for!)

 This posts details out “Which credit card to use for Vanilla Reload purchases,” and highlights the perks you get when meeting a certain spend threshold on the card.
 With spending X amount you can earn hotel status, qualifying miles towards airline status, free nights, companion tickets, etc.